About the Journal

 Focus and Scope

-Tecnoscienza (TS) is a transdisciplinary and transnational journal on Science and Technology Studies (STS), focusing on the nexus between science, technology, and society.
-Since 2010, the journal provides a venue for scholars, policy makers, professionals, and citizens interested in understanding the dynamic and multilevel nature of scientific and technological changes.
-The Journal is published in English twice a year, following an open access and peer reviewed policy, with no charges or fees imposed.
+Tecnoscienza (TS) is a transdisciplinary and transnational journal in the field of Science and Technology Studies (STS), focusing on the nexus between science, technology, and society.
+Since 2010, the journal provides a venue for scholars, policy makers, professionals, and citizens interested in understanding how and under which conditions scientific knowledge and technologies are co-produced and reproduced in conjunction with social, cultural, and political dynamics.
+The journal is published in English twice a year, following an open-access and double-blind peer-reviewed policy, with no charges or fees imposed.
 It is managed by an Editorial Board with the supervision of an International Advisory Board.

 History of the Journal

 Tecnoscienza was founded in 2010 by STS Italia, the Italian Society of Science and Technology Studies, acting as a publisher.
-Since April 2022, Tecnoscienza is published by AlmaDL Journals and promoted by the Dept. of Philosophy and Communication Studies at the University of Bologna, in partnership with STS Italia.
+Since April 2022, Tecnoscienza has been published by AlmaDL - University of Bologna Digital Library and promoted by the Dept. of Philosophy at the University of Bologna, in partnership with STS Italia.

 Section Policies